 How Can a Company Really Offer People “Wellbeing”?

 Well then, rather than just hang some nice plants around the office, provide a top-notch meal service, or allow unlimited personal leave, the key is to focus on internal personal factors that will help a person feel innately aligned with the organization and with the job itself.
+According to our research on personality and on behavior, the crucial and fundamental factor in achieving wellbeing at work happens to lie in the perception or belief that : My job is a good fit with who I really am as a person.

 How MPO’s Workplace Wellbeing Indicator Works